11 Things to Do in Westport on a Rainy Day

-Like many towns in New Zealand, Westport has loads of great coffee places spread around the many colorful streets.
+Like many towns in New Zealand, Westport has loads of great coffee places spread around the many colourful streets.
 Whakane Coffee & Art Gallery is a hot spot on cold days and so is the Granola Bar.
-But stray around and discover your own little hidden gems, coffee places come and go every days in the country.
+But stray around and discover your own little hidden gems – coffee places come and go every day in New Zealand.

 Location: All over town!
 Whakane Coffee & Gallery – 173 Palmerston Street, The Granola Bar of Westport – 275 Post Road East

 Proud of its heritage, Westport features a great museum dedicated to the local history which is, you guessed it, Coal mining!
 The museum offers a wide variety of artefacts and scenes from the coal era that made Westport the town that it is now.

 Location: 123-125 Palmerston Street, Westport

 Hiding in caves is the most primal way to spend a rainy day, isn’t it?
 Only a few kilometres away from Westport, the small town of Charleston hides some of the most beautiful caves of the South Island.
 Visitors can make the most of it by taking part in an ultimate caving experience involving tubing and climbing!
 Alternatively, you can take a walking tour.

 Location: Charleston is 27km southwest of Westport.